+Correct (under arm)

-Correct (over arm) Incorrect (under arm)
+Correct (under arm)

 - Be sure, also, that your belt is not too loose.
 A loose belt could allow you to slide under it in an accident, and that could bring the belt up around your abdomen. - Ensure that you do not twist the belt in the process of putting it on.